currents-dev/currents-junit-xml-example/README.md

 - `report-results-postman`: Uploads the results to Currents platform.
 - `postman:full`: Executes all the postman example related commands consecutively in the right order.

+Note: `gen-instance-postman` command uses `currents convert` command to make the file parsing easier for postman specifically and will increase the support for other frameworks overtime.

 ### Vitest
 Vitest example is in `vitest-example` folder.
 The Vitest example has the following commands: